 When I watched it for the first time, I was dubious that it would work.
-However, the combination of Stan and Ollie?s graceful dancing and prancing about with the latin percussion, bubbly organ and fluid Santana guitar licks is sheer joy.
+However, the combination of Stan and Ollie’s graceful dancing and prancing about with Latin percussion, bubbly organ and fluid Santana guitar licks is sheer joy.
 I view this as two old friends letting their little boys have fun moving to the music.
-If you haven?t seen this before, have fun!
-If you?ve seen it already, just let it roll and dance along.
+If you haven’t seen this before, have fun!
+If you’ve seen it already, just let it roll and dance along.

 Take your partner and you hold her, lightly enfold her